 The formal language I employ is a synthesis of traditional and contemporary aesthetics.
 Some paintings contain wry references to particular modern painters (a painting of striped shirts is nod to Bridget Riley and a creased shopping bag recalls Mark Rothko, for example).
 While from a distance or reproduced in images my paintings may seem illusionistic, the technique denies neither the physical texture of the paint nor the flat surface of the canvas.
 In this way my paintings integrate traditional illusionism and contemporary formalism: they are convincing representations of actual objects as well as abstract arrangements of light, shape, and color.

 My paintings invite one to slow down, take time to look closely, to see, think, feel, and finally, to know.
-Isolated and placed in a conceptual space that is clean and orderly, the objects become the focus of concentrated looking, focused attention, and, in turn, expanding awareness.
+Isolated and placed in a conceptual space that is clean and orderly, the objects become the focus of concentrated looking, sustained contemplation, and, in turn, expanding awareness.
 My paintings are visual meditations intended to not only give aesthetic pleasure but to raise consciousness and affirm reality and truth.
 This is needed now more than ever.